LukeSmithxyz/go-webring/README.md

 </tr>
 ```

-You don't *have* to create your webring home page in Markdown, that's just what
+Note that you don't *have* to create your webring home page in Markdown, that's
-I found easiest.
-As long as your HTML template includes `{{ . }}`, the table
+just what I found easiest.
+As long as your HTML template includes `{{ . }}`, the
-will show up.
+table will show up.